Private Autism Assessment

 Our private Autism Spectrum Disorder (ASD) assessment can be performed online or in person.
+Our adult autism assessments are designed to be comprehensive and can be conducted without always requiring a GP referral.

-Autism Spectrum Disorder (ASD) is a neurological condition that affects approximately 1% of the population, which equates to around 700,000 people in the UK.
 It is a condition that people are born with, and the symptoms are present from a very young age.
 ASD is hereditary and genetic, often running in families, and extensive genetic studies have identified hundreds of genes linked to autism.
 The actual biological basis of autism is complex, with the brain activity of a person with ASD appearing different from that of a person without autism.

-Autism Spectrum Disorder (ASD) is a neurological condition people are born with, and it often runs in families.
 It seems likely that 1% of the population has ASD, which means in the UK, some 700,000 people are living with it.
 If you have it, you were born with it, which means your symptoms will have been there from a very young age.

 It is not caused by bad parenting, eating too much sugar or junk food, or playing video games all the time.
 This is a picture of a functional MRI scan (a scan that shows brain activity), and it shows that the brain of a person with ASD looks quite different from that of a person who is not autistic.
 This points to the actual biological basis of autism.